evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

   2) rewrite the equation with the known value for 'k'
   3) substitute what is give and solve
 ### 💰 Joint Variation Problem: Simple Interest
+**Problem:** For a given principal, the amount of simple interest earned varies jointly with rate and time.
+If $9000 was earned after 6 years at 3% annual simple interest, how much would be earned after 10 years at 12% annual simple interest?

 **Variation Model:**
 $$\mathbf{I = Prt}$$$$\mathbf{I = krt}$$